Mauitron/Void-Vault/README.md

 ## Features
 - **Security from Non-existence**: Just like it's namesake, when you open the vault, there are no passwords to be found.
 Nothing to steal.
-- **Weak Input to Strong Output**: Simple inputs like "password123" produce ultra-secure passwords.
+- **Weak Input into Strong Output**: Simple inputs like "password123" produce ultra-secure passwords.
 - **Zero Dependencies**: Back-end is pure Rust standard library only. making it completely auditable.